 The dipole first shoots towards the lower channel wall.
-The Navier-Stokes vorticity field in the bulk (Fig. 16 top, left) remains very close to the Euler vorticity field (Fig. 16 top, right).
-Plotting the Navier-Stokes flow in the Prandtl boundary layer units (Fig. 16 top, left) reveals that it is smooth, and very well approximated by the solution of the Prandtl equations (Fig. 16 top, right).
-The vorticity along the boundary (Fig. 18, top, left) converges to the Prandtl values as the Reynolds number increases.
+The Navier-Stokes vorticity field in the bulk (figure 17 top, left) remains very close to the Euler vorticity field (figure 17 top, right).
+Plotting the Navier-Stokes flow in the Prandtl boundary layer units (figure 17 top, left) reveals that it is smooth, and very well approximated